Early Life and Education of Britney Spears: A Complete Timeline

 December 2, 1981: Britney Spears Born

 On December 2, 1981, Britney Jean Spears was born.
-She would later become known as the "Princess of Pop" and one of the most culturally significant figures of the 21st century.
+She would later be referred to as the "Princess of Pop" and become a culturally significant figure known for reviving teen pop and her energetic stage presence.

 Others born on this day/year